mikebrits/Caboot/README.md

 # Welcome to Caboot!

-A multiplayer quiz game that simualtes Kahoot.
+A multiplayer quiz game that simulates Kahoot.
 This was made in like 2 weeks after hours.

 ## What it does
 - Provides authentication for people who want to create Quizzes (account approval is a manual process)